bencwallace/pivot/README.md

 ## Usage

-For usage instructions, run the following command:
+For usage instructions, run the following command from the directory containing the `pivot` executable:

 ```
-./build/pivot --help
+./pivot --help
 ```

 ## Examples